tropo/simpleMessage/readme.markdown

 Adding a Tropo application
 --------------------------

-Create a new Tropo Scripting application and copy simpleMessage.php in as a hosted file on Tropo.
+After you create or log into your Tropo account, click **Create New Application** and choose **Tropo Scripting**.
+For the URL, either upload this code to your web server as *simpleMessage.tphp* (note the "t" in the extension) and then give Tropo the URL to that file, or if you'd like to host the file on Tropo's server, choose **Hosted File**  and then **Create a new hosted file...** and then copy and paste the contents of simpleMessage.php into the text box.

 Add a US phone number and make note of your messaging token.

 Sending
 --------